trevorgrayson/tbd/README.md

   - document schemas
   - make new schemas available for query
 - exposures - define uses of data (dashboards, reports, ML models, etc)

+Try `tbd -h` on the commandline to get started.

 ## Schemas